Ukraine says its drones damaged a Russian warship, showing Kyiv’s growing naval capability

 — The U.N. atomic watchdog said its monitors at the Russian-occupied Zaporizhzhia Nuclear Power Plant have observed no mines or explosives on rooftops of reactor units 3 and 4 and or the plant’s turbine halls after having been given access the previous day.
 Ukraine’s military intelligence said in June, without providing evidence, that Russia had placed suspected explosives on the roof and was planning a “large-scale provocation.”

 The International Atomic Energy Agency cited its chief, Rafael Mariano Grossi, saying that the the monitoring team “continues to request to visit the roofs of the other 4 units.”
-The IAEA has repeatedly expressed concern about a potential radiation leak from the plant, whose six reactors have been shut down for months, but still need power and staff to operate safety systems.
+The IAEA has repeatedly expressed concern about a potential radiation leak from the plant.
+Its six reactors have been shut down for months, but the facility still needs power and staff to operate safety systems.

+— Saudi Arabia said it will host an international meeting on the Ukraine war on Saturday to be attended by national security advisers and other officials.
+The talks will be held behind closed doors, like the first such meeting in Copenhagen in June.
+Officials have said Ukraine will be represented, while Russia was not invited.

+Saudi Arabia’s assertive Crown Prince Mohammed bin Salman has sought to position himself as a possible negotiator in the war.
+The kingdom hosted an Arab League summit earlier this year that President Volodymyr Zelenskyy attended.
+The kingdom maintains close ties to Russia through OPEC+, and its oil production decisions have angered the U.S. administration in the past.

 — The Moscow-appointed governor of the Russia-occupied part of the Zaporizhzhia region, Yevgeny Balitsky, said several Ukrainian drones were shot down near the Sea of Azov port city of Berdyansk during the night.

-— Ukraine’s prosecutors office accused Russian forces of hitting the Kherson region with a guided bomb, wounding a local resident.
-The office published photos from the attack, showing a deep crater and damaged houses.
+— Ukraine’s prosecutors office accused Russian forces of hitting the Kherson region with a guided bomb, wounding a resident.

-— Former New Jersey Gov. Chris Christie, who is seeking the Republican presidential nomination, met with Zelenskyy on Friday.

 Burrows reported from Tallinn, Estonia.
 Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Geir Moulson and Yuras Karmanau in Berlin contributed to this report.